Intelehealth/intelehealth-ayu-core/docs/DEVELOPMENT.md

 # Development Guide

-This guide covers the development workflow and best practices for working with the intelehealth-fhw-react-core library.
+This guide covers the development workflow and best practices for working with the intelehealth-ayu-core library.

 ## Development Environment Setup